crafty-monster/rocky/README.md

 ### Do I really need to share `/var/run/docker.sock`?

 Yes.
-Without access to the docker daemon you will not be able to manage the minecraft containers for each of your worlds.
+Without this you will not be able to manage the minecraft containers for each of your worlds.

 # Updates